-This device complies with FCC Rules, part 15.
+This device complies with Part 15 of the FCC Rules [and with RSS-210 of Industry Canada].
 Operation is subject to the following two conditions:

 - 1. This device may not cause harmful interference, and - 2.
 This device must accept any interference received, including interference that may cause undesired operation.